-- The potential yield of the [sic] principal sand and gravel and bedrock aquifers in Illinois are estimated to be 4.8 and 2.5 billion gallons per day (bgd), respectively; - The total groundwater potential in Illinois based on full development of either sand and gravel or bedrock aquifers, whichever has the higher recharge rate, is estimated to be 7.0 bgd; - Principal sand and gravel aquifers underlie only about 25 percent of the total land area in Illinois; - About 3.1 bgd, or about 65 percent of the total potential yield of the principal sand and gravel aquifers in the state, is concentrated in less than 6 percent of the total land area in Illinois and is located in alluvial deposits that lie directly adjacent to major rivers such as the Mississippi, Illinois, Ohio, and Wabash; - About 0.5 bgd, or about 10 percent of the total potential sand and gravel yield is from the principal sand and gravel aquifers in the major bedrock valleys of the buried Mahomet valley in east-central Illinois and in the river valleys of the Kaskaskia, Little Wabash, and Embarras Rivers in southern Illinois; - Of the total estimated yield of bedrock aquifers in the State, 1.7 bgd, or 68 percent, is available from the shallow bedrock aquifers, mainly dolomites in the northern third of the State; - The potential yield of the shallow dolomite varies.
-In areas where the more permeable shallow dolomites lie directly beneath the glacial drift, the potential yield ranges from 100,000 to 200,000 gpd/mi2; - In areas where less permeable dolomites lie directly beneath the drift or are overlain by thin beds of less permeable rocks of Pennsylvanian age, the potential yield ranges from 50,000 to 100, 000 gpd/mi2; and - Where the overlying Pennsylvanian rocks are thick, the potential yield is less than 50,000 gpd/mi2."
+- The potential yield of the [sic] principal sand and gravel and bedrock aquifers in Illinois are estimated to be 4.8 and 2.5 billion gallons per day (bgd), respectively; - The total groundwater potential in Illinois based on full development of either sand and gravel or bedrock aquifers, whichever has the higher recharge rate, is estimated to be 7.0 bgd; - Principal sand and gravel aquifers underlie only about 25 percent of the total land area in Illinois; - About 3.1 bgd, or about 65 percent of the total potential yield of the principal sand and gravel aquifers in the state, is concentrated in less than 6 percent of the total land area in Illinois and is located in alluvial deposits that lie directly adjacent to major rivers such as the Mississippi, Illinois, Ohio, and Wabash; - About 0.5 bgd, or about 10 percent of the total potential sand and gravel yield is from the principal sand and gravel aquifers in the major bedrock valleys of the buried Mahomet Valley in east-central Illinois and in the river valleys of the Kaskaskia, Little Wabash, and Embarras Rivers in southern Illinois; - Of the total estimated yield of bedrock aquifers in the State, 1.7 bgd, or 68 percent, is available from the shallow bedrock aquifers, mainly dolomites in the Northern third of the State; - The potential yield of the shallow dolomite varies.
+In areas where the more permeable shallow dolomites lie directly beneath the glacial drift, the potential yield ranges from 100,000 to 200,000 gpd/mi2; - In areas where less permeable dolomites lie directly beneath the drift or are overlain by thin beds of less permeable rocks of Pennsylvanian age, the potential yield ranges from 50,000 to 100, 000 gpd/mi2; and - Where the overlying Pennsylvanian rocks are thick, the potential yield is less than 50,000 gpd/mi2.

-Future groundwater shortages are predicted in Northeastern Illinois (N.E.
-IL) (Meyer, Roadcap, et. al., 2009) and In addition, although shortages are not predicted, the Mahomet Aquifer in Champaign Urbana shows significant drawn down trends (Roadcap, and Wehrmann, 2009 and MAC, 2009).
+Future groundwater shortages are predicted in Northeastern Illinois (Meyer, Roadcap, et. al., 2009).
+In addition, although shortages are not predicted, the Mahomet Aquifer in Champaign/Urbana shows significant drawn down trends (Roadcap, and Wehrmann, 2009 and MAC, 2009).
 Approximately 58 percent (32,000 square miles) of the state is underlain by principal aquifers; of these, about 33 percent (18,500 square miles) are shallow groundwater sources.
 The following are numbers of community water supply wells that withdraw from these aquifers:

-Out of 3,517 active CWS wells:
+Out of 3,420 active CWS wells:

-- 46 percent (1,619) utilize a sand and gravel aquifer; - 27 percent (934) utilize a shallow bedrock aquifer; - 24 percent (825) utilize a deep bedrock aquifer; and - 3 percent (139) are undetermined.
+- 46 percent (1,563) utilize a sand and gravel aquifer; - 21 percent (732) utilize a shallow bedrock aquifer; - 24 percent (807) utilize a deep bedrock aquifer; - 5 percent (171) utilize a combination of two or more aquifers (mixed) - 4 percent (147) are undetermined.

-There are approximately 5,550 groundwater dependent public water supplies in the state, of which 1,022 are community water supplies (CWS).
-The Illinois Department of Public Health estimates approximately 400,000 residences of the state are served by private wells4.
+There are approximately 4,864 groundwater dependent public water supplies in the state, of which 1,180 utilize CWS (either source water or purchase).
+In addition, the Illinois Department of Public Health estimates approximately 400,000 residences of the state are served by private wells4.

 Water that moves into the saturated zone and flows downward, away from the water table is recharge.
-Generally, only a portion of recharge will reach an aquifer.
+Generally, only a portion of recharge will reach an aguifer.
 The overall recharge rate is affected by several factors, including intensity and amount of precipitation, surface evaporation, vegetative cover, plant water demand, land use, soil moisture content, depth and shape of the water table, distance and direction to a stream or river, and hydraulic conductivity of soil and geologic materials (Walton, 1965).